Antarctica

 - Preservation Efforts

-- Efforts focus on preserving the unique environment and promoting sustainable practices through international treaties and research.
+- Efforts focus on preserving the natural environment through strict regulations, international treaties, and ongoing scientific research.